 The Role of External Regulators in Mergers and Acquisitions: Evidence from SEC Comment Letters

-Keywords: Information transparency; M&A; SEC; Comment letters; Shareholder welfare; Corporate governance; Deal outcomes
+Keywords: Information asymmetry; M&A; SEC; Comment letters; Shareholder welfare; Corporate governance; Deal outcomes

 JEL Classification: M41; G34; K22